Baltimore Police Department: Foundation to the 1840s

 The first attempt to establish professional policing in Baltimore was in 1784, nearly 60 years after the founding of the colonial town and eight years after United States independence.
-The city authorized a night watch and a force of day constables to enforce town laws.
+The city authorized a night watch and a force of day constables to enforce town laws, particularly catching runaway slaves.
 Nightwatchman George Workner was the first law enforcement officer to be killed in the city; he was stabbed during an escape attempt by nine inmates at Baltimore City Jail on March 14, 1808.

-The department was founded in its current form (with uniforms and firearms) in 1853 by the Maryland state legislature "to provide for a better security for life and property in the City of Baltimore".
-The state did not give the city the power to run its own police affairs.
-The early decades of the department were marked by internal political conflict over split loyalties.
 In 1857 the police were reorganized by Mayor Thomas Swann and new men were recruited; many came from Know Nothing gangs in the city and maintained loyalties to former leaders.
 The first BPD officer to die in the line of duty was Sergeant William Jourdan, who was shot and killed by an unknown gunman during the first city council elections on October 14, 1857.

-In 1861, during the U.S. Civil War, the police department was taken over by the federal government after police helped push Union and Confederate rioters into a full-out armed confrontation in the Baltimore riot of 1861.
-The U.S. Military ran the police department until 1862, when they turned authority back to the state legislature.

-The department introduced call boxes in 1885, the Bertillon identification system in 1896, and radio communications in 1933.